pingcap/community/README.md

 Contributions are welcomed and greatly appreciated.
 See [CONTRIBUTING.md](https://github.com/pingcap/community/blob/master/CONTRIBUTING.md) for details on submitting patches and the contribution workflow.

-## How do I Become a Committer?
+## How Do I Become a Committer?

 First of all you need to get involved and be a Contributor.

-Once you're contributing and your work is good, one of our Maintainer or PMC member may invite you to be a committer (after we've called a vote).
+Once you're contributing and your work is good, one of our Maintainers or PMC members may invite you to be a committer (after we've called a vote).
 When that happens, if you accept, the following process kicks into place...

 Note that becoming a committer is not just about submitting some patches; it‘s also about helping out on the development and user [Discussion Forums](https://groups.google.com/forum/#!forum/tidb-user), helping with documentation and the issues.